Assassin's Creed Syndicate: Jack the Ripper: Plot

-In 1888, Jacob Frye meets with publisher Arthur Weaversbrook and warns him not to make Jack the Ripper's letters public, as it would confer the killer undeserved notoriety.
-He then receives word of another murder and goes to investigate, but is attacked by the Ripper.
+In 1888, Jacob Frye (Paul Amos) meets with publisher Arthur Weaversbrook (Morgan Davis Jones) and warns him not to make Jack the Ripper's letters public, as it would confer the killer undeserved notoriety.
+He then receives word of another murder and goes to investigate, but is attacked by the Ripper (Alec Newman).
 As the Ripper pursues an injured Jacob, it is revealed that he knows Jacob personally.
-After escaping, Jacob reaches his lodgings, but the Ripper tracks him down, incapacitates him, and appears to strike a killing blow.
+After escaping, Jacob reaches his lodgings, but the Ripper tracks him down, incapacitates him, and seemingly kills him.

-Some time after the incident, Evie arrives in London from India after being summoned by Jacob, and meets Abberline, who informs her that her brother is missing and presumed dead.
+Some time after the incident, Evie Frye (Victoria Atkin) arrives in London from India after being summoned by Jacob, and meets police detective Frederick Abberline (Sam Crane), who informs her that her brother is missing and presumed dead.
 The twins' old gang, the Rooks, have since aligned themselves with the Ripper, and are spreading his reign of terror throughout London's East End.
 After reaching Jacob's lodgings, Evie deduces that the Ripper is one of Jacob's Assassin Initiates, a wayward youth she once met in India named Jack.
 To undermine the Ripper's control over the city and draw him out of hiding, Evie assassinates his lieutenants and frees prisoners he had been holding.
 Meanwhile, Jack stalks her, and eventually decides to set a trap for her at Lambeth Asylum, where it is revealed that he was once confined there before Jacob recruited him.
 He murders several asylum staff members who tormented him and destroys all records of his identity.

 As Jack continues his killing spree, pressure mounts on Evie to track him down.
 Abberline soon informs her that he can no longer protect her as she has been implicated in the murder of one of the Ripper's lieutenants, further adding that she will be arrested unless she delivers the Ripper soon.
 After the Ripper's final canonically confirmed murder, Evie re-examines old crime scenes and learns that all of the women he murdered were in fact members of Jacob's Assassin Brotherhood.
 She also finds messages left by the Ripper, which reveal that he blames Jacob for his mother's murder by the Templars in his youth, and that he has developed an extremist view of the Creed, so he decided to take control of the Brotherhood from Jacob and reform it.
 Deducing that the Ripper is waiting for her at Lambeth Asylum, Evie confronts Jack there and kills him in battle.
 She then finds Jacob being held in a cell, badly injured but still alive.
 With the Ripper dead and Jacob rescued, Abberline agrees to cover up Jack's identity to protect the Assassins' secrecy.